South Side LGBTQ Stories

 Start Time

-Public tours are available on the schedule during Pride Month on June 3, 10, and 24 starting at 10:00 am.
+Public tours are available this Pride Month on June 22, 2024 starting at 10:00 am and 1:00 pm.
+Please aim to arrive 15 minutes before the start time so that you do not miss the trolley.
 You can alternatively book this as a private tour anytime you want if you also arrange the transportation for your group.

 Duration